 Remember that there are 150 people allowed per hour.
 Select the amount of adults / children and then click continue.
 Make sure to have your credit card ready because the next step is the payment.
 You’ll only have 10 minutes to complete the transaction, otherwise you’ll have to do the whole booking again.
 Once you’ve completed the payment, a bookings confirmation will be emailed to you.
 Make sure to bring this to show the park ranger at the entrance.
 They will check the verification number from the reservation in their system.

 Best time to visit Irazu volcano Costa Rica

-Considering moment of the day, the best time to visit Irazu volcano is early in the morning.
+Considering the best time of the day to visit Irazu volcano the best advice is early in the morning.
 As with every volcano, it is very common that the crater gets wrapped into the clouds as the morning passes.
 So try to be at the entrance gate as early as possible.
 We went to Volcán Irazú in March and arrived at the entrance at 8 AM and had beautiful clear views at the crater.
 There was a beautiful low deck of clouds which really made us feel ‘on top of the world’.

 The best season to visit Irazu volcano is in the dry season that goes from December to April.
 During these months you will have the highest chance of clear views.
 When rainy season arrives from May to November there is more chance of fog at the crater which makes visibility harder.
 However the weather is very variable on 3,432 meters height and the clouds can pass.
 So if you have some patience, wait for some time when it’s cloudy because the clouds may pass.